arctrong/md2html/readme.txt

 ----------------------------------------------------------------------------------------------------
 # Templates

-This utility works with predefined set of empirically developed templates that must suitable for most basic technical writings tasks.
-Different templates may be created for a certain project and defined via command line arguments.
-An example below demonstrates this feature.
+This utility works with a predefined set of empirically developed templates that must be suitable for most basic technical writing.
+Different templates may be created and defined via the command line.
+An example below demonstrates this option.

 ## CSS